fixie-ai/ai-jsx/src/examples/bakeoff/zepp-health/README.md

 | Max duration (seconds)      | 6.062 |
 | Variance duration (seconds) | 1.758 |

+Additionally, AI.JSX streams the results by default, no extra dev work required.
+LangChain's default is to return a buffered all-at-once result.
+(I'm not sure what it would take to enable streaming.)

 ## Comparison

 Overall, I think the AI.JSX implementation is much easier to implement and understand than the [LangChain implementation](https://github.com/fixie-ai/Zhealth/blob/main/main.py#L125).